-FRS 109 Financial Instruments replaces FRS 39 Financial Instruments: Recognition and Measurement and introduced new requirements for (i) the classification and measurement of financial assets and financial liabilities (ii) general hedge accounting (iii) impairment requirements for financial assets.
+SFRS(I) 9 introduces new requirements for (i) the classification and measurement of financial assets and financial liabilities (ii) general hedge accounting and (iii) impairment requirements for financial assets.

-Key requirements of FRS 109 that are relevant to the Group:
+Key requirements of SFRS(I) 9 that are relevant to the Group:

-• In relation to the impairment of financial assets, FRS 109 requires an expected credit loss model, as opposed to an incurred credit loss model under FRS 39.
+In relation to the impairment of financial assets, SFRS(I) 9 requires an expected credit loss model to be applied.
 The expected credit loss model requires an entity to account for expected credit losses and changes in those expected credit losses at each reporting date to reflect changes in credit risk since initial recognition.
 In other words, it is no longer necessary for a credit event to have occurred before credit losses are recognised.

-FRS 115 Revenue from Contracts with Customers
+SFRS(I) 15 Revenue from Contracts with Customers